Swastik-Chakravorty/100-days-of-code/r1-log.md

 ### R1D17
 Learned linear search in Java and the basics of javascript and solved leetcode problems in Java and basic problems in javascript [https://github.com/Swastik-Chakravorty/Java/tree/master/Linear_Search]

+### R1D18
+Learned binary search in Java and the basics of javascript and solved basic problems in javascript [https://github.com/Swastik-Chakravorty/Java/tree/master/Binary_Search]